samu8991/Modelling_prj/projectII/report.md

 # Introduction

-This project implements a system of 6 distribuited magnetic levitation systems, linearized in an equilibrium point.
+This project implements a system of 6 distributed magnetic levitation systems, linearized in an equilibrium point.
 We applied the theory as described in chapter 3 of the book [Cooperative Control of Multi-Agent Systems](https://link.springer.com/book/10.1007/978-1-4471-5574-4).
-In the first section we briefly explain the simulink model and the code used for the simulations, as well as the other files of the project.
-The second section briefly analize the performance of different network structures in terms of Global Disagreement Error on the output of the systems.
-The third section is dedicated to the comparison of the performances when using either a distributed observer or a local one.
-Finally, the last section explains a slightly different architecture that works for our systems, even tough we could not proove the general case.
+In the first section, we briefly explain the simulink model and the code used for the simulations, as well as the other files of the project.
+The second section briefly analyzes the performance of different network structures in terms of Global Disagreement Error on the output of the systems.
+The third section is dedicated to the comparison between performances of using either a distributed observer or a local one.
+Finally, the last section explains a slightly different architecture that works for our systems, even tough we could not prove the general case.

 # Files arrangement